trevorbox/gitops-example-iac-argocd-apps/README.md

 ...
 ```

-Next notice the parameters within each file.
-Each file name will translate to the final deployed app name in the namespace defined by the directory structure of were the parameter file is placed `<org>-<team>-<context>`.
+Each file name will translate to the final deployed app name in the namespace defined by the directory structure were the yaml file is placed.
+For example, the first yaml file listed in the `clusters/dev/orgs/org1/teams/team1/contexts/context1/apps` directory will translate to a deployment called `go-app` in the namespace `org1-team1-context1` in the `dev` OpenShift SDLC cluster.

+Next, notice the parameters within each file.
 We want each app to use the Git [Commit Pinning](https://argo-cd.readthedocs.io/en/stable/user-guide/tracking_strategies/#commit-pinning) deployment strategy.

 ```text
 [tbox@fedora gitops-example-iac-argocd-apps]$ cat clusters/dev/orgs/org1/teams/team1/contexts/context1/apps/go-app.yaml